 [PAGE WITH BG IMAGE + ONE TEXT BOX + 2 BUTTONS]

 Women who want to work have a harder time finding employment than men.
-This problem is particularly marked in North Africa and the Arab States, where unemployment rates for women exceed 20 per cent.
+This problem is particularly marked in Northern Africa and the Arab States, where unemployment rates for women exceed 20 per cent.

 When women do find employment, they are less likely to be in secure paid jobs compared to their male counterparts.
 And while vulnerable forms of employment are widespread in emerging and developing countries for both women and men, gender is a major determinant of vulnerability.